otaviolsantana/solvate/manual/2nd_MDRUN.md

 **SUBMISSION OF SIMULATIONS** & **ANALYSIS OF SIMULATED PROPERTIES**

-2. From the MDRUN module, the execution of simulations with the ORCA and GROMACS programs is carried out using the same set of command lines.
-In the case of ORCA, the simulation execution options are set directly in the `.inp` input file at run time on the command line.
-In the case of GROMACS, the options are adjusted and saved in its own `.mdp` settings file.
+2. From the MDRUN module, the execution of simulations with the _ORCA_ and _GROMACS_ programs is carried out using the same set of command lines.
+In the case of _ORCA_, the simulation execution options are set directly in the `.inp` input file at run time on the command line.
+In the case of _GROMACS_, the options are adjusted and saved in its own `.mdp` settings file.
 In the latter case, there are a greater number of simulation execution options, such as type of barostat and thermostat, time constant for pressure and temperature coupling, isothermal compressibility and saving frequency, among others.
+Initially, it is possible to check whether the options automatically configured after packaging are appropriate, before starting the simulation:

+        mdrun simbox.gro -chk

    For example, the initialization (energy minimization and optimization) of the simulation box, for a pressure of 1.0 bar and 298.15 K temperature, is executed with the command:

         mdrun simbox.gro -ini -prs 1.0 -tmp 298.15